 For your business, you are going to need people and networking.
 This requires you to maintain good relations with people you meet or know.

-You can connect with people via social media, send emails or do face to face meetings.
+You can connect with people via social media, email, or meet face-to-face.

-This shows that the connections you have are still important and you value them.
+This shows that your connections are still important and that you value them.

 Find One Good Trait